garado/cozy/.github/README.md

 <b>Why is it called 'cozy'?</b>

 I've spent a lot of time tweaking this setup to be just the way I like it, so now this setup feels very personal, comfortable, and cozy. :-)

+<b>Why write this with Awesome and not a "proper" UI framework?</b>
+Awesome is robust and unbelievably easy to use, and development with it is really, really fast.
+Since this is just a hobby and frontend development has nothing to do with my career skillset, learning a different framework would be a waste of time.

 <h3>Credits</h3>
 <ul>